<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1445766125727251&amp;ev=PageView&amp;noscript=1">

 Understanding what it means to count your macros.

 Macros, the trendy nickname for macronutrients, are the nutrients that our bodies need in large amounts to function properly.
 Counting macros has become an increasingly popular nutrition strategy in the fitness community.
 Devotees of the plan believe that by counting your macros, you can target specific body composition or weight loss goals.
 But is it enough to simply calculate your macros to achieve a healthy diet and fit physique?
-Let’s take a look at some common questions—and answers—about counting macros.
+Let's take a look at some common questions and answers about counting macros.

 What are Macros, Anyway?